rakib06/cseku_wpl_2018_video/readme.txt

 Copyright of this content is reserved by the founders, various contributors and the KU CSE discipline.

-version 1.0
+version 2018

-Founder, Framework and Architecture: Dr. KAZI MASUDUL ALAM, Professor, CSE Discipline, Khulna University
+Founder, Framework and Architecture: Dr. KAZI MASUDUL ALAM, Associate  Professor, CSE Discipline, Khulna University

 Development Contributors:
 --------------------------------